pdgilbert/SensorProject_th8/README.md

 The code in repository `rust-integration-testing` is intended for testing new versions of crates and hals, and as a result is sometimes broken.

-As of December 2024 the preferred sensor crate is still under considertation.
+As of January 2025 the preferred sensor crates are still under considertation.
 For that reason there are mulitiple bin options, but not all work.
 The multiplexer crate `xca9548a` uses `embedded-hal v1` and that implies sensor devices crates should also.
 Currently I have not found a good choice for an AHT10 driver crate using  `embedded-hal v1`.
-Testing is being done with AHT20.
+Testing is being mostly done with AHT20.
 While many device crates compile, some have run time errors.
 See https://github.com/pdgilbert/i2c-test for more details.
 Based on test success there, and needs/nice properties below, attention is currently focussed on `aht20-driver` crate.